wso2/cellery-samples/cells/pet-store/pet-fe/README.md

 import celleryio/cellery;
 import ballerina/config;

-# The Cellery Lifecycle Build method which is invoked for building the Cell Image.
-#
-# + iName - The Image name
-# + return - The created Cell Image
 public function build(cellery:ImageName iName) returns error? {
     // Portal Component
     // This is the Component which exposes the Pet Store portal